 Detailed below are descriptions of the history of the Montessori Method, and the education style for the Montessori Private School, Casa, and Toddler Programs.

-The Elementary and Middle School child is significantly different from the Casa child.
+The Elementary child is significantly different from the Casa child.
 He now has a “questioning mind” which drives him to search for answers to the “how” and “why” of things.
 Learning “what” or “where” no longer satisfies his thinking, as it does with the younger child.

 As the elementary child moves towards being an independent thinker, he will willingly engage in discussions, enjoying the exchange of ideas this activity brings.